-I guess that not only I am tired of passwords.
-We should remember them.
-They should be strong enough not to be guessed or brute forced.
-And even more, they should be different for each website.
+I guess that’s not only me, who’s tired of passwords: we should remember them, they should be strong enough not to be guessed or brute forced, and even more, they should be different for each website.
 But it has recently turned out, that not only I think so.

 Being a specialist in information security, I decided to share my opinion about this authentication solution.
 There are some doubts about its feasibility and security.
 Besides, I would like to find out what do you think about it.

 The data exchange is performed via GCM (Google Cloud Messaging).
 When the notification is sent to the user’s device, he or she should accept it to log into the account.

 According to the Rohit Paul, who have informed the world about this innovation, the system works according to the two-factor authentication principle.
 At first, the user needs to log into the smartphone (the first factor), and only then he will be able to accept the Goggle’s notification and enter the account (the second factor).

 But I dare to disagree as this scheme has a few ‘buts’: